ggonnella/gfapy/doc/tutorial/gfa.rst

 .. doctest::

-   >>> [str(line) for line in gfa1.segments] # doctest: +SKIP
+   >>> [str(line) for line in gfa1.segments]
-   ['S\t1\t*','S\t2\t*','S\t3\t*']
+   ['S\t1\t*', 'S\t3\t*', 'S\t2\t*']
    >>> [str(line) for line in gfa2.fragments]
    []

 A particular case are edges; these are in GFA1 links and containments, while in GFA2 there is an unified edge record type, which also allows to represent internal alignments.
-In Gfapy, the ``edges`` property retrieves all edges (i.e. all E lines in GFA2, and all L and C lines in GFA1).
-The ``dovetails`` property is a list of all edges which represent dovetail overlaps (i.e. all L lines in GFA1 and a subset of the E lines in GFA2).
-The ``containments`` property is a list of all edges which represent containments (i.e. all C lines in GFA1 and a subset of the E lines in GFA2).
+In Gfapy, the :attr:`~gfapy.lines.collections.Collections.edges` property retrieves all edges (i.e. all E lines in GFA2, and all L and C lines in GFA1).
+The :attr:`~gfapy.lines.collections.Collections.dovetails` property is a list of all edges which represent dovetail overlaps (i.e. all L lines in GFA1 and a subset of the E lines in GFA2).
+The :attr:`~gfapy.lines.collections.Collections.containments` property is a list of all edges which represent containments (i.e. all C lines in GFA1 and a subset of the E lines in GFA2).

 .. doctest::